jdhore/epkg/README.md

 ## Licensing ##

-This code is licensed under the Public Domain.
+This code is licensed under the 2-clause BSD License.
+Please see the LICENSE file for details.